einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 using var scope = logger.BeginScope(Stopwatch.StartNew());
 ```

-If we do that, the logging provider will scavenge the `Stopwatch` object for any and all properties it has (like `Elapsed`, `ElapsedMilliseconds`, `ElapsedTicks` and `IsRunning`) and use them as metadata.
+If we do that, the log provider will scavenge the `Stopwatch` object for any and all properties it has (like `Elapsed`, `ElapsedMilliseconds`, `ElapsedTicks` and `IsRunning`) and use them as metadata.
 I mention this not because it's a good idea, but because it's possible and so must be handled somehow.

 The exact semantics of something like this can be hard to predict.
 Does `BeginScope` create a snapshot of the properties, or are the property values sampled anew from the scope object on every log statement?
 As far as I can tell, that's up to the concrete `ILogger` implementation to decide.